Written By: ACP

 The Grave Review

-Because of the above reasons, Grave Reviews gives Aurora (2018) two graves over five graves.
+Due to the foregoing reasons, Grave Reviews gives Banal (2019) two and a half graves out of five graves.

 Did you like our review?
 Comment below.